Mciocca/farkle/README.md

 Next clone this repo, `$ cd` to it and run `$ bundle install`.
 From the main folder of the game, run `ruby farkle.rb` and navigate your browser to localhost:4567.
 Now grab a friend and play farkle!

-The easier way woukd be to play it over on [Heroku](http://radiant-taiga-1258.herokuapp.com/)
+If your feeling lazy, just play it over on [Heroku](http://radiant-taiga-1258.herokuapp.com/).